shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/introduction-to-viewability.md

 - Generate reports that provide viewability data by domains or by placements, allowing for comparison of different inventory sources.
-- Choose to exclude (black-list), or include (white-list), a selection of domains or placements, enabling control over the viewability of inventory purchased.
+- Choose to exclude (blocklist), or include (allowlist), a selection of domains or placements, enabling control over the viewability of inventory purchased.